JosephBARBIERDARNAL/JosephBARBIERDARNAL/README.md

 ## Visualization

-I spend lots of time creating visualization, mostly with matplotlib.
-Here are a few examples:
+I spend a lot of time creating visualisations, mainly with matplotlib.
+Here are a few examples (all my viz are on [my website](https://barbierjoseph.com/#/visualization)):

 <p align="center">
   <img src="modified_animation_comp.gif" width="90%" />